 1. Check for worn blade teeth.
 Inserts that are too wide for the blade will damage the teeth set.
 2. Check for scale on the stock.
 3. The saw band may be too wide if a radius is being cut.
-4. Check for incorrect saw band, post or insert alignment.
-5. Incorrect band speed or feed force is being used.
-6. Coolant (if supplied) is not being applied evenly to both sides of the saw band.
+4. Check for incorrect saw band or insert alignment.
+5. Incorrect band speed is being used.
+6. Mist coolant is not being applied evenly to both sides of the saw band.
 7. Check for an incorrect saw band tension setting.
 8. The upper saw guide is not located close enough to the stock.
 9. Check for worn or loosely-adjusted saw guide inserts.